jozefini/jozefini/README.md

 <b>Welcome!</b> Some things about me:<br/>
 :one: Web Developer and IT Cisco Certified.<br/>
 :two: Proficient with ReactJS, NextJS, TypeScript, TailwindCSS and Sanity.Io.<br/>
-:three: I’m currently working as freelancer.<br/>
+:three: I’m currently working remotely as freelancer.<br/>
-:four: I’m located at Shkoder, Albania.<br/>

 <br>
 <p>